Dale Fushek: Laicization

 In February 2010, the Diocese of Phoenix announced that based on an investigation by the Congregation for the Doctrine of the Faith, Pope Benedict XVI approved a "decree of dismissal" laicizing Fushek.
 According to church law, the congregation is responsible for addressing "sexual sins" perpetrated by priests and deacons against minors.
 Fushek chose not to participate or defend himself in the process.

-On April 15, 2010, Fushek pled guilty to one count of misdemeanor assault.
+On April 15, 2010, Fushek pleaded guilty to one count of misdemeanor assault.
 Fushek was sentenced to 364 days of probation and fined $250.
 Four other charges were dropped.
 The plea agreement eliminated the need for other alleged victims to testify at a trial.

 Praise and Worship Center

 In late 2007, Fushek and former priest Mark Dippre established a non-denominational Christian assembly called the Praise and Worship Center.
-Services started at Thanksgiving 2007 and have attracted between 500 and 700 people; they are currently held in Chandler, Arizona.
+Services started at Thanksgiving 2007 and have attracted between 500 and 700 people to the Center in Chandler, Arizona.

-According to the Center's website, the Center strives "to bring together people of all traditions who are willing to follow the person of Jesus Christ and form a non-judgmental community of faith."
+According to its website, the Center strives "to bring together people of all traditions who are willing to follow the person of Jesus Christ and form a non-judgmental community of faith."
 In addition, "there are no doctrinal guidelines or mandated acceptance of proscribed theology required for membership."

 On January 4, 2008, the Arizona Republic reported that the Diocese of Phoenix had urged Catholics not to attend Fushek's services.